anthony-delarosa-org/aws-eks/README.md

 $ export KUBE_CONFIG_PATH=~/.kube/config

+Then run

+$ terraform init
+$ terraform validate
+$ terraform plan
+$ terraform apply

 If you still get Helm Auth Errors, run the following command to connect to the EKS Farget Cluster via kubectl.

 $ aws eks update-kubeconfig --name eks-demo --region us-west-2 --profile <YOUR_PROFILE_NAME>

 Check if Nodes are up

-$ kubectl get nodes -o widde
+$ kubectl get nodes -o wide

 If you get Status = Ready on all Worker Nodes you can apply